The Things Grief Teaches You That Nothing Else Can

 2. There are some parts of your journey that only you can walk.

 Even my closest people didn’t always understand.
-This was difficult to reconcile because many moved on faster than I could.
+That was difficult to reconcile because many moved on faster than I could.
 The truth is others weren’t impacted or changed by the loss like I was.
-When it felt like others were quite detached from my pain, I needed to remind myself that they weren’t responsible for my healing.
+When it felt like people were detached from my pain, I needed to remind myself they weren’t responsible for my healing.
 I was on my own journey, and it was a grace that some chose to walk it with me.
 But it was still my grief to work through.

 3. Some people may be uncomfortable with negative emotions.